simvisage/oricrete/docs/use_cases/use_cases.rst

 The particular folding mode gets triggered
 by providing the folding trend in terms of an appropriate initial displacement vector.
+In the present example, the ``init_tf_lst`` attribute has been used to tell the :class:`Folding` class how to generate the initial trial displacement vector.
-A general approach to initialization generally applicable to different types of crease patterns is described later in Sec. :ref:`Intialization<initialization>`.
+A general approach to initialization applicable to different types of crease patterns is described later in Sec. :ref:`Intialization<initialization>`.

 .. _scaled_yoshimura_3x4: